 Effective July 2, 2013, the FRB approved final rules known as the "Basel III Capital Rules" that substantially revised the risk-based capital and leverage capital requirements applicable to bank holding companies and depository institutions, including the Company and the Bank.
 The Basel III Capital Rules implement aspects of the Basel III capital framework agreed upon by the Basel Committee and incorporate changes required by the Dodd-Frank Act.
-The Basel III Capital Rules came into effect for the Company and the Bank on January 1, 2015 (subject to a phase-in period).
+The Basel III Capital Rules came into effect for the Company and the Bank on January 1, 2015, subject to a phase-in period that ended on December 31, 2018.